Table of Content

-List Of Different NDT Industries Where Technicians Work
+List of Different NDT Industries Where Technicians Work

-Oil & Gas
+- Oil & Gas

-Manufacturing Of Heavy Equipment
+- Manufacturing Of Heavy Equipment

 Good qualification and certification are essential for the non-destructive testing industry, as small mistakes or errors can have adverse impacts, as already mentioned above!
-Therefore, NDT technicians will have to upgrade their skills regularly, attend training programs or courses and take examinations.
+Therefore, NDT Technicians will have to upgrade their skills regularly, attend training programs or courses and take examinations.